Employee Needs More Leave After a Month Off: Should It Be Unpaid or Use CL Balance?

 Kamala_Manohari

-CL is meant for unexpected & short durations. cannot be taken for planned leave. further proportionate i.e., 1 day per calendar month. some organisations like banks, credit 12 days for every calendar year.
+Casual Leave (CL) is meant for unexpected and short durations.
+It cannot be taken for planned leave.
+Furthermore, it is proportionate, i.e., 1 day per calendar month.
+Some organizations, like banks, credit 12 days for every calendar year.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute